jessfraz/blog/content/post/where-is-the-high-bandwidth-internet-for-the-masses.md

 For streaming HD, most providers recommend about 10mbps.
 For streaming 4K, providers recommend 25mbps.
 For streaming 8K, providers recommend 100mbps.
-This comes from the fact, 8K televisions have a frame rate of 120fps (frames per second).
+This comes from the fact that 8K televisions have a frame rate of 120fps (frames per second).
 This is in contrast to 4K televisions that have a frame rate of either 30fps or 60fps.
 It’s also important to note, this doesn’t take into account that typically multiple devices on a network share the same bandwidth, so if your TV